mesosphere-backup/cassandra-mesos-deprecated/docs/docs/introduction.md

 multiple permanent disk locations (*not* ephemeral) that can be reused when the executor restarts.

 Apache Mesos is not aware of the different data centers or racks on its own like Apache Cassandra.
-Currently, Cassandra-on-Mesos does not support multiple datacenters or racks.
-To enable this feature in  a future release of Cassandra-on-Mesos, we've chosen to use the `GossipingPropertyFileSnitch` by default and to make datacenter and rack name configurable.
+Currently, Cassandra-Mesos does not support multiple datacenters or racks.
+To enable this feature in  a future release of Cassandra-Mesos, we've chosen to use the `GossipingPropertyFileSnitch` by default and to make datacenter and rack name configurable.

-In summary, the Cassandra-on-Mesos framework performs the following tasks:
+In summary, the Cassandra-Mesos framework performs the following tasks:

 * Deploys JRE to nodes.
 However, you must provide the framework a location where you provide a copy of the Oracle JRE due to legal/licensing restrictions.